PaulBunker/multiply/README.md

 Front End Technical Question

-Goal​: Production of a client­side Web application to help a child understand multiplication.
+*Goal​*: Production of a client­side Web application to help a child understand multiplication.

-Duration: ​This test is intended to take ~2 hours but may take more Description:​ The application will display a grid of all the numbers from 1 to 144 evenly laid out
+*Duration:* ​This test is intended to take ~2 hours but may take more

-with a large clickable box around each number.
+*Description:*​ The application will display a grid of all the numbers from 1 to 144 evenly laid out with a large clickable box around each number.
 The number should be centered in each box.
 When the child clicks a box then all the numbers which are a multiple of that number should be highlighted in some way.
 Clicking a second time on a previously highlighted number should remove all highlighting from numbers that are multiples of the number that is clicked.

-Constraints: ​On mobile devices the grid will display 1 number per row.
+*Constraints:* ​On mobile devices the grid will display 1 number per row.
 On tablet devices 2 numbers per row and on desktop and larger devices 3 numbers per row.
 The numbers should fill their rows equally.
 When the screen width grows very large a margin should appear either side of the grid so that the boxes don’t keep getting larger.